 There is a plethora of delicious breakfasts to make with some special, local honey.

-If you haven’t started to reap the rewards of your bees yet, visit a local beekeeper or specialty foods store.
-With a little effort, you can make a breakfast to remember while your loved one enjoys a well-deserved relaxing morning in bed.
+If you haven’t started to reap the rewards of your bees yet, visit a local beekeeper or specialty food store.
+With a little effort, you can make a breakfast to remember while your loved one enjoys a well-deserved relaxing morning in bed, dreaming of spring and being able to visit their bees.

 7. Bee-Friendly Candlelit Dinner